River Plate, Boca Juniors set for Copa Libertadores final

 No major incidents between fans had been reported in the city, which was picked from several bidders in part because it has one of the largest Argentine populations outside of Argentina.

+Spanish authorities said a 68-year-old fan had a heart attack while going to the match and was hospitalized in critical condition.

+River fans celebrated the title at the Obelisk in downtown Buenos Aires, and the ones in Madrid were expected to take the team’s red-and-white colors to an iconic plaza in the capital.

-With the title, River Plate will represent South America in FIFA’s Club World Cup this month.
-It also secured a spot in next year’s Copa Libertadores.
+With the victory, River Plate will represent South America in FIFA’s Club World Cup this month.